Fox–Wisconsin Waterway: Lower Wisconsin

 The lower Wisconsin River flows through glacial drift until it enters the Driftless Area and eventually reaches the Mississippi River.
 It extends about 116 river miles (187 river kilometers) from Portage to its confluence with the Mississippi River, falling 171 ft from about elevation 782 ft above sea level (msl) at Portage to 611 ft, msl at the Mississippi.

 The reach has nearly uniform hydraulic gradient of about 1.5 feet per mile (0.3 m/km).
 There is only one major tributary, the Kickapoo River, which enters just before the Mississippi at about River Mile 16 (River km 26).
-Since there are no major tributaries, river discharge in the reach are relatively constant, averaging about 8700 cuft/s at USGS gage 05407000 at Muscoda.
+Since there are no major tributaries, river discharge in the reach is relatively constant, averaging about 8700 cuft/s at USGS gage 05407000 at Muscoda.

 The river channel is dominated by sand.
 Sand bars, tow-head islands and new, multiple channels form often and constantly change.
 The channel is wide and shallow.